 To take it way back: I grew up as the child of Russian-Jewish immigrants in rural southeast Arkansas, surrounded by trees.

 I spent the last two years of high school at the state-funded residential Arkansas School for Mathematics and Sciences, and then moved on to college at Washington University in St. Louis.
 At Wash U, as an undergraduate, I studied biology, environmental studies, and writing.
 While pondering Ph.
 D. programs that brought my varied interests together, I earned a Master’s in Science Education, spending time in a range of St. Louis high school classrooms.

 But the lure of the academy, along with my new-found interests in history of science and environmental history, took me to the University of Wisconsin.
 I brought my passion for food and agriculture to my dissertation on the history of canned food in America.
 My book based on this work, Canned: The Rise and Fall of Consumer Confidence in the American Food Industry was published in March 2018, with the University of California Press, California Studies in Food and Culture series.
 In 2019, it won the James Beard Award for Reference, History, and Scholarship.
 Read more about Canned.

 From 2015-2020, I was a faculty member in the History Department at Oklahoma State University, where I also co-organized the OSU Food Studies program.

 Now, at Virginia Tech, I’m working on an edited anthology (about the making of modern food, under contract with MIT Press), a popular and classroom text (US History in 15 Foods, under contract with Bloomsbury Press), and a book project on the history of food waste and a family history project.
-Beyond those research projects, I’m also building a new Food Studies program in the College of Liberal Arts & Human Sciences.
+Beyond those research projects, I’m also building a new Food Studies program, housed in the Virginia Tech College of Liberal Arts & Human Sciences.